hexaStud/WebBuilder/Readme.md

 }
 ```

-The `start` method is for loading WebApp components.\
+The `start` method is called once when the WebApp component is initially constructed.
-The `render` method render all components and structures you use.
+The `render` method is used to render all components and structures you use.

-5. Add your WebRout to your WebApp
+5. Add the newly created WebRout to your WebApp.

 Add following to your `static main` method